kadonnelly13/scamdefenders/content/_index.md

 Two good rules of thumb are:

-1. If you personally don't know an individual or are expecting to be contacted about this topic, don't engage with them.
+1. If you personally don't know an individual or are not expecting to be contacted about this topic, don't engage with them.
 2. If you have never used or heard of a product or service before then you don't owe them money.

-If you are skeptical about the interaction try to gather the name of the individual and a case or service number.
-Next search online for the official website of the organization to find a posted phone number or support email address to reach out to.
+If you are skeptical about the interaction try to gather the name of the individual contacting you and a case or service number.
+Then search online for the official website of the organization to find a posted phone number or support email address to reach out to.
 If this person is calling from a bank, your credit/debit card will have an official phone number on the physical card.

-The Consumer Financial Protection Bureau [1] and AARP [2] have good lists of common scans that is a good read to help drive a conversation.
-During that conversation it would also be good to review common phishing scams which the Federal Trade Commission has a good walk-through [3].
+The Consumer Financial Protection Bureau [1] and AARP [2] have good lists of common scans that are a good read to help drive a conversation.
+During that conversation it would also be good to review common phishing scams, which the Federal Trade Commission has a good walk-through [3].

 [1] https://www.consumerfinance.gov/ask-cfpb/what-are-some-common-types-of-scams-en-2092/